Threat Signal: Threat Signal (2011–2016)

 Threat Signal's self-titled album was released on October 7, 2011, in Europe and on October 11, 2011, in North America.
-It was produced by Chris "Zeuss" Harris (Chimaira, Hatebreed, The Acacia Strain etc.), and received rave reviews.
+It was produced by Chris "Zeuss" Harris (Chimaira, Hatebreed, The Acacia Strain etc.), and received positive reviews.
 To promote the album, the band toured the US and Eastern Canada in 2012 with Children of Bodom, Eluveitie, and Revocation.

-In April 2012, Alex Rüdinger left the band; Chris Feener left shortly afterwards.
-He was replaced by Matt Perrin.
-Rüdinger was eventually replaced by former Our Lady of Bloodshed drummer Joey Muha, who left in June 2015 to join Jungle Rot.
+In April 2012, Alex Rüdinger left the band.
+Chris Feener left shortly after.
+He was replaced with Matt Perrin.
+Rüdinger was replaced with former Our Lady of Bloodshed drummer Joey Muha, who left in June 2015 to join Jungle Rot.
 Andrew Minarik stepped in for Disconnect.
+Former drummer Norman Killeen passed away on August 25, 2016.

-Disconnect (2017–present)
+Disconnect (2017–2024)

-Through this, the band was touring and working on its fourth album, Disconnect, which was released on November 10, 2017, by Agonia Records.
+The band toured and worked on its fourth album, Disconnect, released on November 10, 2017, by Agonia Records.
 Reviews were mixed.
 The band continued to tour North America in support of the album.

-While Threat Signal continued to perform, in January 2019, Jon Howard also joined the new metal band Imonolith.
+While Threat Signal continued to perform, in January 2019, Jon Howard joined metal band Imonolith.
+Former bassist Pat Kavanagh rejoined the band in late 2023.

+Revelations (2025–present)

+On July 10, 2025, Howard posted on the band's Instagram feed that the fifth album was recorded and mastered.
+The album Revelations was announced on January 29 for release on March 27.